 Currently Turkish Banks available in Kalkan are Denizbank, Yapi Kredi Bank, Akbank, TEB Bank, Turkiye Işbank, Ziraatbank, Garanti Bank and Finanzbank.
 We do not have an HSBC branch.

 Turkish tax numbers and bank accounts can be arranged for you remotely if you have covered this responsibility in a Turkish power of attorney to your lawyer or us the agent.

 Are transactions completed in Sterling or Turkish Lira?

 Generally most property transactions in this region are completed in Sterling.
 If the property is advertised in Sterling then the contract and payment will also be in Sterling.
 Euro or Dollar are equally acceptable and the rate of the conversion will be agreed at the reservation or contract date.

 How long will it take to complete the purchase?

-If no new approval is required completion can be as quick as the parties can organise their finance and either travel to Kalkan or set up a Power of attorney to a representative.
-If a new approval is still required the timescales will be longer and vary from time to time and place to place so please contact us for latest advice.
+Without the need anymore for a military approval completion can be as quick as the parties can organise their finance and either travel to Kalkan or set up a Power of attorney to a representative.

 Do I have to return to Turkey for the completion?